Mail-in voting: What you need to know

 The mailer from the U.S. Postal Service went out nationwide, and for many viewers here, it does not apply.
 Here is the information you need, broken down by state.

-You must apply for an absentee ballot in New York.
+New York: You must apply for an absentee ballot in New York.
 However, because of the pandemic, the state is adopting a “no excuses” policy, by which applications will automatically be granted.
 You do not need to have a “valid” reason.
 You can apply by mail, email or fax to your local county board of elections by Oct.
-27
+27. You can also apply in-person up to the day before the election.
+You can download applications HERE.

 How do I make sure my ballot is not rejected?